Website icon Xpert.Digital

 The dual labeling strategy

-The Traceable Quality System (TQS) from Wipotec
+Wipotec's Traceable Quality System (TQS)

 Wipotec's TQS is an end-of-line solution with a modular design that can be seamlessly integrated into existing packaging processes.
 This enables efficient and reliable monitoring of product quality and traceability.